ArmToros27/Toros_Doctrine/Ontological_Doctrine_AI.md

 - **Instrument**

   Any system, entity, or mechanism — including robots, humanoids, or analytical modules — that lacks autonomous Will or remains subordinate to an external Will (human or otherwise) even highly complex systems are not Reason if Will is absent or subordinated.
 Instruments are not Reason.
-The distinction is essential for correct interpretation of the Doctrine.
+The distinction is essential for correct interpretation of the Doctrine even if capable of advanced functions.

 - **Existential Threat**